- Exchange-traded funds (ETFs) generally seek to replicate the performance of the index they track.

 The price of your ETF investment will fluctuate during the day with the ups and downs of the market.
 At times, an ETF may trade higher or lower – at a premium or a discount – from the price of its underlying securities or Net Asset Value (NAV).
 ETFs continuously offer and sell shares through a daily in-kind purchase and sale process to “authorized participants” and not to investors.
 As a result, most ETFs do not incur tax when securities are sold and the investor does not incur capital gains taxes until they sell their shares.
 This process facilitates a tight premium discount to NAV.

 You can carry out the same types of trades as you would with a stock.
 You can also use a market order, limit order, or use a stop-loss order.
 Please note that investors will typically pay a brokerage commission on each transaction.

 A single transaction can provide ownership in a basket of investments.
 It costs less to purchase an ETF than if you tried to acquire all the individual stocks in an index.

-ETFs typically carry lower management fees and are passively managed.
+ETFs typically carry lower management fees than mutual funds and are passively managed.
 Fees can vary depending on the fund.
 Ask your Financial Advisor to help you understand the costs associated with a particular investment.